ADA-research/Sparkle/contributing.md

 Currently no external contributions are accepted.

-Please report issues on bitbucket: `https://bitbucket.org/kvdblom/sparkle/issues/new`
+Please report issues on [bitbucket](https://bitbucket.org/kvdblom/sparkle/issues/new)